-For the lats 2 years, I’ve run at least 6 miles a day.
-6 days a week.
+For the last 2 years, I’ve run at least 6 miles a day, 6 days a week.
 No exceptions.
-I would say that 95% of the time, I don’t want feel like running before I start.
+I would say that 95 percent of the time, I don’t want feel like running before I start.
 I don’t want to go.
 I’ve got other things I’d rather do, and frankly… I just don’t wanna.

-..
-And then I put on my workout clothes… and I still don’t wanna.
+And then I put on my workout clothes… I still don’t wanna.

-..
-And then I drink my pre-workout mix (Just a BCAA to preserve muscle during cardio)…. and I still don’t wanna.
+And then I drink my pre-workout mix (Just a BCAA to preserve muscle during cardio)… I still don’t wanna.

-..
-And then I pick what I’m going to listen to on my headphones….. and I STILL don’t wanna.
+And then I pick what I’m going to listen to on my headphones… I STILL don’t wanna.

-..
-And then I put on my running watch and get it queued up… and I STILL can’t stomach the idea of running for the next hour.
+And then I put on my running watch and get it queued up… I STILL can’t stomach the idea of running for the next hour.

-..
-And then I start my music and my watch.. and I take the first step.. and from there it’s out of my hands..
-I’m running whether I want to or not.
+And then I start my music and my watch… I take the first step… and from there it’s out of my hands… I’m running whether I want to or not.

-..
-And then I get to mile 1 and I’m feeling okay.
+And then I get to mile 1.
+I’m feeling okay.

-..
-And then I get to mile 2 and I’m ready to kick it into high gear.
+And then I get to mile 2.
+I’m ready to kick it into high gear.

-..
-And then I get to mile 3 and I realize I feel amazing.
+And then I get to mile 3.
+I realize I feel amazing.

 I’m not saying you need to run 6 miles every day.
 I am saying that discipline, not motivation, is what gets me through my workouts.
-Because if I only exercised when I felt “motivated”, I’d be back to my old, fat self in no time.
+If I only exercised when I felt “motivated,” I’d be back to my old, fat self in no time.

 5 things you should do if you can’t find the motivation to work out

 - Schedule it: Know exactly what time you’re starting and what time you’re finishing.
-Then stick to the commitment you made to yourself, no matter how bad you don’t want to do it.
+Then stick to the commitment you made to yourself, no matter how bad you don’t wanna do it.
 (Because when it comes time, trust me, you won’t want to do it).